ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 ### 3. Material - it affects the durability of a thermostatic radiator valve

 The durability concerns both elements which build a thermostatic radiator valve.
-Most importantly, pay attention to the material of the valve itself, as it is the essential in this case.
+Most importantly, pay attention to the material of the valve itself - it is essential in this case.
 Do not ignore the material of the head either.
-It might happen that a highly decorative model is of poor quality and it needs to be replaced after a short time - and it generates additional, unnecessary expenses.
+It might happen that a highly decorative, but poor quality model has to be replaced shortly after the purchase - generating additional, unnecessary expenses.
 Carefully examine the element before making a purchase, and if you decide to shop online - check the specification or ask the vendor for details.

 ### 4. Flow capability - not all thermostatic radiator valves have the same parameters!

 Thermostatic radiator valves have various **flow capabilities**.
 It is a frequently omitted parameter when purchasing a new element - especially by those who have never handled this kind of equipment.
 The mentioned flow capability is marked as "kv" on the product.
 For smaller radiators, it really is a minor feature.
 It is much more important for large rooms where adequately large radiators are installed.
-In this regard, it is recommended to choose a thermostatic adiator valve with greater flow capabilities.
+In this regard, it is recommended to choose a thermostatic radiator valve with greater flow capabilities.

 ### 5. Regulation range of a thermostatic radiator valve

-Most thermostatic radiator valves offered on the market have the same **scale of regulation**.
-Nevertheless, there might be small differences.
-When you choose a thermostatic valve, you should pay attention to the symbols on the valve.
+Most thermostatic radiator valves offered on the market have a similar **scale of regulation**.
+Nevertheless, they might differ slightly.
+When you choose a thermostatic valve, you should pay attention to the symbols on the head.
 The appearance of the markings is another important issue.
 The numbers painted on the valve should be readable - so that one can set the correct temperature.

 {% fig %}